Skip to main content

 • Currently receiving a steroid medicine

-There are additional criteria for getting into the study, which will be explained during the informed consent and assent process.
-Information on the DELIVER study is also available on the DELIVER study page at clinicaltrials.gov.
+There are additional requirements for participating in the trial.
+Information on the DELIVER clinical trial is available on the DELIVER trial page at clinicaltrials.gov.

-Participation in the study could last approximately 3 years.
-However, being in this study is completely voluntary.
+Participation in the trial could last approximately 3 years.
+However, being in this trial is completely voluntary.
 Participants can leave at any time.
-Leaving this study will have no impact on care received outside the study.
+Leaving this clinical trial will have no impact on care received outside the trial.

-Study treatment and all study tests and procedures are provided at no cost to study participants and their parents or caregivers.
-Payment is not allowed for participation in this study, but participants will be reimbursed for approved study-related travel expenses.
-Concierge services will be available to participants who choose to have study-related travel arranged for them at no cost.
+Clinical trial treatment and all trial tests and procedures are provided at no cost to participants.
+Participants are reimbursed for approved trial-related travel expenses.
+Patient support services are available to participants who choose to have trial-related travel arranged for them at no cost.

 For more information:

-If parents or caregivers are interested in the DELIVER study and want to know more, they can:
+If parents or caregivers are interested in the DELIVER trial and want to know more, they can:

 • Talk to their Duchenne treating physician about this study

-• Contact a doctor working on this study; for a list of participating physicians and sites, visit the DELIVER study page at clinicaltrials.gov.
+• Contact a doctor working on this trial; for a list of participating physicians and sites, visit the DELIVER study page at clinicaltrials.gov.